Package Download

 Public Repositories

-You can download any package from the packages list by clicking the green button on the right of the page, or by clicking the green "Download" button on a package detail page:
+You can download any package from the packages list by clicking the expose more button on the right of the page, or by clicking the green "Download" button on a package detail page:

 Download buttons on packages list (public repository)